 Boot capacity – seats up: 345L/seats down: 1310L

+Once available as a sedan, the Subaru Impreza is now an all-hatchback line-up comprising three trim levels.
 Like all Subarus, the Impreza is all-wheel drive with the signature boxer engine mated to a CVT.

 To keep prying eyes invisible to its contents, the boot area has a retractable cargo blind and 291 litres of space with the rear seats upright.

-With the 60/40-split folding back pews lowered the space expands to 883 litres.
+With the 60/40 split-folding back pews lowered the space expands to 883 litres.

 Subaru Impreza dimensions